joemolloy/ch-pt-pricing/README.md

 - `pdf-stapler` command line utility to process PDF files [(see here)][1]
 - `pdftotext` command line utility to process PDF files

+A full set of input files is currently located at `/nas/ivtmatsim/pt_data`.
+The HAFAS file can be found at `/nas/ivtmatsim/scenarios/switzerland/data/hafas/`.

 ## Java framework

 The java package is located in `ch_pt_utils`.
 A fat-jar with all dependencies